pndaza/myanmar-unicode-keyboard-layout/README.md

 __Myanmar Keyboard Layouts for keyman__

-The same layout for legacy win-innwa, standard unicode and non-standard zawgyi.
+The same layout for standard unicode, non-standard zawgyi and legacy  win-innwa.

 minumum requirement - Keyman 7 and above.